lkuffo/wdps2021_assignment1/README.md

 4. Run the code: Two alternatives

-   - You can run the code by running the `sh main.sh` file which assumes the following paths for input and output respectively:  `data/sample.warc.gz  sample_predictions.tsv`.
+   - SH File (Entity Linker + Score): You can run the code by running the `sh main.sh` file which assumes the following paths for input and output respectively:  `data/sample.warc.gz  sample_predictions.tsv`.
 And for the scoring input and output: `data/sample_annotations.tsv sample_predictions.tsv`.
 This will execute the Entity Linker and the `score.py` file to calculate accuracy, recall and f1 score.

-   - You can also run the code separately by running `python3 main.py data/sample.warc.gz`.
+   - Separately: You can also run the code separately by running `python3 main.py data/sample.warc.gz`.
 The latter parameter is the input of the WARC file.
 Then run `python3 score.py data/sample_annotations.tsv sample_predictions.tsv`.
 The latter parameters are the expected samples and the output file of the *main.py* program respectively.

 5. NOTES: 1) On the first run, the program will download about 800MB of data corresponding to the spaCy models.
 2) The program needs at least 1GB of free memory to load the spaCy models.
+3) At runtime, the program will print on screen each of the entities found in the following format: wikidataID, entity label, ES score, ES entity label.
+This is not the file output, it is only a runtime output to give feedback to the user.

 ## 4. Concurrency

-Our program tries to scalate by using multiprocessing when dissambiguating entities.
-It dissambiguates 30 parallel entities (at most) at a time.
-The latter parameter is configurable.
+Our program tries to scalate by using multiprocessing when disambiguating entities.
+It disambiguates 30 parallel entities (at most) at a time.
+The latter parameter is configurable

 ## 5. Limitations